Buck417/Second-Half-CS-3500/AgCubio/Resources/README.txt

 		FAST_ATTRITION_RATE: Recognized in the XML as "fast_attrition_rate", this determines the rate at which attrition occurs on a player cube that has a mass higher than the MINIMUM_FAST_ATTRITION constant.
 		We also included (and used) the constants suggested in the assignment specifications, such as HEARTBEATS_PER_SECOND, WIDTH, HEIGHT, etc.
+		As suggested, we put these into read-only variables that are read in when we call our second "World" constructor.
+That constructor takes in a string that's the filename for the world_parameters.xml to be read in, just like the example server used.
+That XML is parsed in the constructor, and sets the constants right there.
+If there's a problem reading the XML (the file isn't found, or there's an error thrown while parsing the XML, etc) then the defaults for those constants are used.
+At compile time, those constants are set already.
+		If the XML is read in successfully, then it overwrites the default values for the gameplay constants.
+	6.)
+Attrition is done every heartbeat, at the rate that was set in the XML (default is 1.25).

 Not working:
+	1.)
+Multiple clients playing at the same time
+	2.)
+Splitting
+	3.)
+Viruses
+	4.)
+Overlap (about 80% is working, just the small part that isn't, as described above)